Living Proof—Part 1

 She knelt down in front of the chair, placed her hands gently on my knees, and explained that the man in the center was Jesus.

 To say I was taken aback would be putting it mildly.

-Jesus loves me, Jesus?
+You mean Jesus loves me, Jesus, right?